boytchev/suica/docs/user-guide-events.md

 <cube onClick="clickOnObject">
 ```

-In JavaScript event listeners arе set by `addEventListener` and removed by `removeEventListener`.
+In JavaScript event listeners are set by `addEventListener` and removed by `removeEventListener`.

 #### addEventListener